 Anna’s experience as a teacher and rehearsal director spans nearly 25 years.
 She teaches technique, improvisation, composition, performance skills, master classes and residencies to all ages and levels of experience.
 She has frequently been a guest artist/lecturer at London Contemporary Dance School at both undergraduate and post-graduate level and has taught and made commissions for the students at the Laban Centre for Movement and Dance, Northern School Contemporary Dance, Leeds Metropolitan University, De Montfort University Leicester and the CAT schemes in Nottingham and Ipswich.
 She been the rehearsal director for Russell Maliphant Dance Company, Cobos Mika, Opera North, Shobana Jeyasingh Dance Company and Vincent Dance Theatre.

 DanceEast works with a range of artists and dance companies across the UK and internationally.

-This new scheme provides individually tailored packages to meet the needs of each artist which can include a bursary, studio space, use of and opportunities to present work in the Studio Theatre, to share research and receive feedback, an international residency and advice from the DanceEast team.
+The Associate Artists’ scheme provides individually tailored packages to meet the needs of each artist which can include a bursary, studio space, use of and opportunities to present work in the Studio Theatre, to share research and receive feedback, an international residency and advice from the DanceEast team.